BIGJRA/BIGJRA.github.io/rejuv.md

 |*Nest Ball*|$1000     |
 |*Net Ball* |$1000     |

-There’s also a few new berries now.
+There's also a few new berries now.

 Berry Emporium Shop New Items (3 Badges)